davidavni1221/trip-maker/README.md

 # trip-maker-node
+npm i, node trip-maker.js
-npm i, working with the cmd or the terminal
+working with the cmd or the terminal